fraidev/dotfiles/README.md

 ```

 This will open a bash shell in the container which can then be used to manually test the dotfiles installation process with linux.

-## Questions

-If you have questions, notice issues,  or would like to see improvements, please open a new [discussion](https://github.com/nicknisi/dotfiles/discussions/new) and I'm happy to help you out!